qchenevier/MBA_memoire/doc/action_actor.md

 5. Implement the course of action

 Highly skilled workers can command high rates because of three capabilities.
 Their abilities to go through the early rote tasks quickly and accurately; their experiences and judgment in determining a course of action; and their savviness for helping clients navigate that course.
 AI and Machine Learning will quickly surpass our abilities on the first two capabilities.
 It’s easy to see the role of automated systems in data gathering and analysis, we’ve accepted that machines can do these types of tasks efficiently.
 However, their potential goes much further [@Beck2017].

-#### Humans' Activities are redirected towards Meaning & Value

-The booming growth of Machine Learning and Artificial Intelligence (AI), like most transformational technologies, is both exciting and scary, considering the social and personal implications, and particularly the implications for our careers.
-As AI improves, which is happening quickly, a much broader set of "thinking" rather than "doing" jobs will be aﬀected.
-Jobs, that, until the last few years, we couldn't imagine being done without the participation of an actual, trained human being [@Beck2017].
-Some 60 percent of occupations could have 30 percent or more of their activities automated.
-Workers of all skill levels, including highly skilled professionals, will not be immune [@Manyika2015].
-The Idea that technological advances favor more skilled workers is a twentieth century phenomenon [@Acemoglu2002].
-It's long been known that AI and automation/robotics will change markets and workforces.
-We all need to develop new skills in order to diﬀerentiate ourselves [@Beck2017].

-Software replaces labor in digital businesses.
-Computers increasingly are performing complex tasks.
-Even knowledge-intensive areas, such as oncology diagnostics, are susceptible to challenge by machines [@Hirt2014].
-Middle-skill occupations such as clerical, sales, production, and operational roles will be highly impacted.
-Automation could displace from 10 to 15 percent of these jobs in the decade ahead, which would represent a sharp acceleration of historical displacement rates [@Manyika2015].
-Digitization will encroach on a growing number of knowledge roles within companies as they automate many front-line and middle-management jobs based upon synthesizing information for C-level executives [@Hirt2014].

-Technology is beginning to encroach on human skills.
-There is growing anxiety about job losses, but IT technology creates the need for new roles [@Manyika2015].
-Those that want to stay relevant in their professions will need to focus on skills and capabilities that Artificial Intelligence has trouble replicating - understanding, motivating, and interacting with human beings.
-These human capabilities that will become more and more prized over the next decade.
-Skills like persuasion, social understanding, and empathy are going to become diﬀerentiators as Artificial Intelligence and Machine Learning take over our other tasks.
-Unfortunately, these human-oriented skills have generally been viewed as second priority in terms of training and education [@Beck2017].

-According to @Frey2017, 3 Tasks categories won't be automated: [@Frey2017]

-- **Perception & Manipulation** tasks: especially in unstructured work environment (personal house vs airport or train station), irregular objects.
-- **Creative Intelligence** tasks: it's making unfamiliar combinations for familiar ideas and find which ones make sense.
-E.g: jokes.
-Value of creativity is inherently subjective, so evaluation of a robot on creative Intelligence tasks is difficult.
-- **Social intelligence** tasks: involving negotiation, persuasion and care.

 #### Human Physical skills are trivialized by Automation / Robotics / 3D printing & Additive manufacturing